jsiddiqui85/Phase-3-Project/README.md

 The bar chart above shows the current status of the Tanzanian water wells.

-There are a total of `59,500 wells` - with `32,259` of the water wells that are `fully functioning`, among these include `22,824` of the wells that are `completely non functioning`, and `4,317` of total wells that `need to be repaired` to be considered functioning.
+There are a total of `59,500 wells` - with `32,259` of the water wells that are `fully functioning`, among these include `22,824` of the wells that are `completely non-functioning`, and `4,317` of total wells that `need to be repaired` to be considered functioning.

 # Classification Models & Accuracy Scores

-I concluded that in order to predict which water wells will need to be repaired to be deemed functional in the future, I will need to determine how accurately my model is perdicting.
+I concluded that in order to predict which water wells will need to be repaired to be deemed functional in the future, I will need to determine how accurately my model is predicting.
 Therefore, I have resorted to using the `accuracy score` for all of the models explained below.

 I took an iterative approach to model building, trying to improve on my previous model accuracy score with each iteration.
 I also leveraged pipelines to reduce data leakage with each model.